madmurphy/libconfini/dev/hackings/baremetal/README.md

 launched `./configure --without-io-api` (the original source code will be preserved).

-The file `str2num.c` constitutes a re-implementation of the functions `ini_get_int()`, `ini_get_lint()`, `ini_get_llint()`, `ini_get_float()` and
+The `str2num.c` file contains re-implementation of the functions `ini_get_int()`, `ini_get_lint()`, `ini_get_llint()`, `ini_get_float()` and
 `ini_get_double()`, which in the original code are implemented as pointers to standard functions (see below).
 This file amends `src/confini.c`.

-The file `str2num.h`, which amends `src/confini.h` (i.e. the public header), exports the function headers of what `str2num.c` implements.
+The `str2num.h` file, which amends `src/confini.h` (i.e. the public header), exports the function headers of what `str2num.c` implements.

-The file `confini-header.c` contains only a nominal workaround-amendment to `src/confini.c` (for facilitating the build system) that does not change the final C code compiled.
+The `confini-header.c` file contains only a nominal workaround-amendment to `src/confini.c` (for facilitating the build system) that does not change the final C code compiled.